 Surging domestic energy prices are also an issue in other European countries, with Ribera recently sending a letter to the European Union’s executive branch stressing the need to change how the bloc’s electricity market works.

-The galloping prices increases have brought public anger and pressure on the government from consumer associations.
+The galloping price increases in Spain have brought public anger and pressure on the government from consumer associations.

-The measures drove down the share prices of energy companies on the Madrid stock exchange Tuesday.
-Shares in Endesa, Spain’s biggest energy company, fell by 1.7% in early trading.
+The measure also helped drive down the share prices of energy companies on the Madrid stock exchange Tuesday.
+Shares in Endesa, Spain’s biggest energy company, fell by 2.6% in morning trading.